 The experience data of users who have signed up for VIP application services, or who have subscribed to/are using specific services, may be collected every minute.
 For PLMNs with a large number of subscribers, this can result in a very large number of subscriptions at the UPF and a high frequency of event notifications by the UPF.

-The solution relies on enhancing the Nupf_EventExposure to support the creation of a UPF event exposure subscription targeting all the users and/or PDU sessions associated with operator-defined markers.
+The solution relies on enhancing the Nupf_EventExposure to support the creation of a UPF event exposure subscription targeting all the PDU sessions associated with operator defined markers.

 The solution relies on the existing SBI protocol for the Nupf_EventExposure.